 If you ask any group of today’s students, you’ll find that technology plays a central role in the lives of the vast majority.
 It’s therefore also a good bet that most would like to see their in-class learning tied more to the technology they use in their daily lives – such as lectures available for digital download and projects optimized for tablet use.
 Many institutions have started to embrace more interactive learning, but teachers are the ones who have to apply this day-to-day.

-Here we look at some interesting techniques that teachers can use; it may involve investment in some technology, but there are some pretty reasonable deals on tablets from the likes of Misco at the moment, and it should lead to greater student engagement and more entertaining learning experiences.
+Here we look at some interesting techniques that teachers can use; it may involve investment in some technology, but there are some pretty reasonable deals on tablets at the moment, and it should lead to greater student engagement and more entertaining learning experiences.

 Social media does not just have to be for filtered ‘arty’ photos and inane daily updates, it can be a quick and easy way for students and teachers to share resources and research in and out of the classroom.
 Using Twitter and a creative hashtag, you may even be able to engage external parties and discuss their comments live in class – it’s a very exciting way to have a debate.